 - What lines of reporting are there, and to whom?

-- What results should the employee actually deliver?
+- What results should the employee deliver?

-Defining the job description
+Writing the job description template

 - Job title, the department and the person to whom the employee will report.